ima-nyush/Critical-Data-Visualization-F19/coding-foundation/README.md

 ###### "it doesn't work!" trick

-if things don't behave the way you want/expect them, too, please check if there are errors in the Chrome JavaScript Console (learn above).
+if things don't behave the way you want/expect them to, please check if there are error messages in the Chrome JavaScript Console (learnt above) - the console should be open by default while you are working.
 The error message in itself might give you a hint, and if it doesn't, copy-paste the whole error message into Google - someone else likely encountered similar difficulties and found solutions.

 ###### great Atom trick

-if you use Atom (rather that your Finder) to create new files and give them the right extension (".html")...
+if you use Atom to create new files and give them the right extension (".html")...

 ![createfile](assets/createfile.gif)